 The JSR 308 Checkers distribution was developed in the MIT Program Analysis Group.
-The JSR 308 checkers framework was implemented by Matthew M. Papi.
+The JSR 308 checkers framework was implemented by Matthew M. Papi and Mahmood Ali.
 The non-null checker was implemented by Matthew M. Papi.
+The interned checker was implemented by Matthew M. Papi.
 The Javari checker was implemented by Telmo Correa.
 The IGJ checker was implemented by Mahmood Ali.
+The custom checker was implemented by Matthew M. Papi.
 Many users have provided valuable feedback.

 Differences from previous versions of the checkers and framework can be found in the changelog-checkers.txt file.
-This file is included in the checkers distribution and is also available on the web at http://groups.csail.mit.edu/pag/jsr308/dist/changelog-checkers.txt.
+This file is included in the checkers distribution and is also available on the web at http://groups.csail.mit.edu/pag/jsr308/current/changelog-checkers.txt.